Our free membership, business.com+, takes the pain out of choosing new business services.

 5. Enroll your team in traditional customer service training classes.

 Customer service classes led by in-person instructors or consultants can provide up-to-date, industry-specific training.
 These classes provide materials and valuable training techniques like role-playing.
 However, they’re also the most expensive option.
 Having an actual person in the room leads to the highest engagement level, especially if the instructor is dynamic.
-Since this type of training usually takes at least half a day, it may engender some grumbling on the part of the employees.
+Since this type of training typically takes at least half a day, it may generate some grumbling among employees.

 Did You Know?Did you know

-Thorough customer service training involves weeks or months, but it's a necessary expense if you want to stay ahead of your competitors.
+Thorough customer service training can take weeks or months, but it's a necessary expense if you want to stay ahead of and stand out from your competitors.

 How to evaluate training programs and their cost